codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/BasicsOfJS.md

 ### Garbage Collector

-- Where JavaScript stores its memory.
-But the memory life cycle which we discussed previously, shows that there is one last step; releasing the memory when not in use.
+- In the memory life cycle which we discussed previously, shows that there is one last step; releasing the memory when not in use.
 This process is handled automatically by JavaScript i.e the JavaScript garbage collector takes care of this.
 - When an object in the heap is no longer referenced by any variable (i.e.,those variables in stack which has no references pointing to it ), it becomes eligible for garbage collection.
 The JavaScript engine’s garbage collector will automatically reclaim that memory, preventing memory leaks.
 - Consider below code